mosi-sol/live-contracts-s2/19-Multisig Wallet/readme.md

 # Multisig Wallet

-in this version i try to learn working by mapping like a database.
+- in this version i try to learn:
+- - working by mapping like a database.
+- - save gas

 ### there is a bug:
 - in the `constructor` would to check : **owners >= signers(validators)**